frncscsrcc/filesplitter/README.md

 File Splitter
 ===

-Splits a file in several parts, check the digests and produces a manifest file with the fragment details.
+Splits a file in several parts, compares the hash digests and produces a manifest file with the fragment details.

 From command line:
 ```